johnmackintosh/runcharter/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a first submission.

-* NOTEs for 'possibly invalid URL' have all been checked with rlib/urlchecker and are valid.